Skip to content

 Stolen credentials appear in 44% of breaches per the 2026 Verizon DBIR, making password hygiene a training priority that directly affects breach probability.
 Password training must cover three interconnected areas.

 First, construction: a 16-character passphrase like "coffee-blue-mountain-sunrise" provides stronger protection and is more memorable than an 8-character complex password like "P@ssw0rd!".
-The NIST SP 800-63B guidelines emphasize length over character complexity — your training should reflect this shift rather than perpetuating outdated complexity requirements.
+The NIST SP 800-63B guidelines emphasize length over character complexity.
+Your training should reflect this shift rather than perpetuating outdated complexity requirements.
+Our guide to creating strong passwords explains the NIST approach in plain language.

 Second, the danger of reuse: when credentials are stolen in a breach at one site, attackers use automated tools to test those credentials across banking, email, and business applications.
-Have employees check their own email addresses at Have I Been Pwned during the training session — seeing their own compromised accounts makes the risk concrete.
+Have employees check their own email addresses at Have I Been Pwned during the training session.
+Seeing their own compromised accounts makes the risk concrete.
 Pair this with a live demonstration of your company password manager.
+Our guide to the best password managers for small business covers leading options and deployment steps.

 Third, multi-factor authentication (MFA): Microsoft security research found that MFA prevents 99.9% of automated account attacks.
-Train employees on how authenticator apps work, why SMS codes are better than no MFA but weaker than app-based authentication, and how to recognize MFA fatigue attacks — where an attacker who has stolen a password spams the victim with push notifications hoping for an accidental approval.
-Our guide to MFA for small business covers setup and deployment in detail.
+Train employees on how authenticator apps work, why SMS codes are better than no MFA but weaker than app-based authentication, and how to recognize MFA fatigue attacks.
+In an MFA fatigue attack, an attacker who has stolen a password spams the victim with push notifications hoping for an accidental approval.
+The correct response is to deny the notification immediately and report it to your security contact.

 Password Security Training Checklist